jrigden/mr_rigden_slides/itertools/PITCHME.md

 ----

 ## groupby()

 ```
 itertools.groupby(iterable, key=None)
 ```

+Simply put, this function groups things together.
 Ok.
 This one is complicated.

-Just stay cool and nobody gets hurt.
-OK?

----
-## groupby()

-Simply put, this function groups things together.

 ---